Mikko Rantanen: International play

 Rantanen was introduced and developed as a youth in the Finnish national junior under-16 program.
 He was first selected at an international tournament at the 2013 World U-17 Hockey Challenge, scoring seven points in five contests.
 He went on to lead the team at the under-18 level with seven points in four games at the 2013 Ivan Hlinka Memorial Tournament before competing in his first full IIHF competition at the 2014 IIHF World U18 Championships.

 Rantanen continued his progression within the Finnish junior team in earning selection to the 2015 World Junior Championships in Toronto.
 Despite a disappointing seventh-place finish, Rantanen contributed with four goals in five games to earn a top-three player on team selection.

 During his first North American professional season and while eligible for his final junior tournament, Rantanen was loaned by the Colorado Avalanche to Captain the Finnish junior team as they hosted the 2016 World Junior Championships.
 While adding a stabilising veteran presence, Rantanen played a supporting role throughout the round-robin stage before stepping up his production in the Semi-final against Sweden and scoring in the Final against Russia to help Finland claim the gold medal and cap his junior career.

+He represented Finland at the 2026 Winter Olympics and won a bronze medal.